 This course introduces students to the development and issues in Asian and Asian American theologies from a transnational perspective.
 Particular attention will be given to racial identity construction and development, biblical interpretation, interreligious dialogue, feminism, ecology, migration, war and reconciliation, and worship and ministry in diverse cultural contexts.
-(Race, Ethnicity, Gender)
+(Race, Ethnicity, Gender, and/or Global Contexts)